l1tty-luke/cse15l-lab-reports/For_gradescope.md

 ## Step 1 - Finding your CSE15L Account

+Your account username should be in the form `cs15lsp23zz` where the "zz"'s are specific to your account.

-Follow this link: [Link](https://sdacs.ucsd.edu/~icc/index.php).
+Follow this link: [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php).
 If you've already reset your account, great!

-If not, here's a tutorial: [Link](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view?usp=share_link)
+If not, here's a tutorial: [How to Change Password](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view?usp=share_link)

 **Write down your password!
 You'll need it later!**